ajspurr/medical_cost_prediction/README.md

 <p align="center"><img src="/output/models/performance_no_outliers.png" width="800"/></p>

 Since there are still a few outliers, I decided to perform Cook's test again.
-Since it measures the degree to which your predicted values change when a given datapoint is removed, it's possible that calculating it again will identify more datapoints as outliers.
-This is exactly what happened.
+Since it measures the degree to which your predicted values change when a given datapoint is removed, it's possible that calculating it again will identify more datapoints as outliers, which is what happened.

 <p align="center">
   <img src="/output/models/cooks_dist_plot_2.png" width="350"/>